Confidence sets for persistence diagrams: Confidence sets

 \end{lemma}

-{\bf Remark}: The proof of the above lemma uses Hoeffding's inequality.
-A sharper result can be obtained by using Bernstein's inequality, however, this introduces extra constants that need to be estimated.
+\begin{rem*} The proof of the above lemma uses Hoeffding's inequality.
+A~sharper result can be obtained by using Bernstein's inequality; however, this introduces extra constants that need to be estimated.